 Morning: Travel to Twin Sisters at Wallula Gap.
 Twin Sisters are two pillars of basalt that jut from the cliffs along Wallula Gap overlooking the Columbia River.
 Geologists say the rock formation is the result of erosion from the great flood.
 A Cayuse legend states that the natural monument was formed when Coyote, an animal spirit, fell in love with three sisters, then became jealous of them and turned two of them into stone.
 The third was turned into a cave, says the legend.
-A trail here is short and provides some amazing views of the Wallula Gap on the Columbia River.
-Wallula Gap restricted the outflow from the floods creating massive Lake Lewis which covered the entire Pasco Basin, most of the Quincy Basin, Yakima Valley, much of the Ahtanum Valley, and the valley of the Walla Walla River with its main tributaries.
+The trail here is short and provides some amazing views of the Wallula Gap on the Columbia River.
+Wallula Gap restricted the outflow from the floods, creating massive Lake Lewis.
+This area covered the entire Pasco Basin, most of the Quincy Basin, Yakima Valley, much of the Ahtanum Valley and the valley of the Walla Walla River (with its main tributaries).
 Floodwaters also backed up the Snake River well beyond present-day Lewiston, Idaho.
 An estimated 3,000 square miles of land were under water.

 Lunch: We will dine at a local's favorite restaurant in Dayton, WA.